Privacy & security Te tūmataitinga me te haumarutanga

 We're careful with your personal information

-We use the information you give us to keep the electoral rolls up to date for general elections, referendums and local elections.
-We also give your personal information to other people and organisations when the law requires it.
+We use the information you give us to keep the electoral rolls up to date for general elections, referendums and local elections and to carry out our statutory duties to deliver enrolment and voting services.
+We also give your personal information to other people and organisations when the law requires or allows it.
 We only use your information for these purposes.

 We follow the rules in the Electoral Act 1993 and the Privacy Act 2020.